 If you wish to disable cookies, you may do so through your web browser options.
 Instructions for doing so can be found on the specific web browsers’ websites.

 CookieHub is a complete cookie consent solution that you can easily integrated with any website.
 The cookie consent plugin can be customized to match your brand and is compliant with cookie laws, including GDPR.

-To adjust cookie settings in PubliusLogic look to the left bottom cornet and click the gear object and follow the instructions.
+To adjust cookie settings in PubliusLogic look to the left bottom left of this page, click the gear icon and follow the instructions.

 📈 The cookies in use to deliver Google Analytics service are described below.